clubajax/base-component/README.md

 A. Did you remember to do: `customElements.define('my-component', MyComponent)`?

+Q. I get this error on build: `Error: Couldn't find preset "latest" relative to directory ".../node_modules/@clubajax/base-component"`

+A. Babel is not set up correctly.
+Try installing `babel-preset-latest` to your package.

 ## Developing

 Clone the repository with your generic clone commands as a standalone repository or submodule.